-- -- The proposed project's goals, hypothesis, and objectives, as applicable. - -- A full explanation of the project and how it would be conducted. - -- The initial time frame for the project, including the proposed start date and length of the project. - -- All background information and literature review, as applicable, to support the proposed project. - -- If applicable, identification of the rules from which the petitioner was requesting an exception in order to complete the project, and a request for the exception. - -- If applicable, procedures the petitioner would use during the project to ensure that the public's health and safety were not compromised as a result of the granting of an exception. - The procedures the petitioner would use to protect the identity and privacy of patients in accordance with existing

-Federal and State law and consistent with regulations promulgated under the Health Insurance Portability and Accountability Act.
+- -- The proposed project's goals, hypothesis, and objectives, as applicable. - -- A full explanation of the project and how it would be conducted. - -- The initial time frame for the project, including the proposed start date and length of the project. - -- All background information and literature review, as applicable, to support the proposed project. - -- If applicable, identification of the rules from which the petitioner was requesting an exception in order to complete the project, and a request for the exception. - -- If applicable, procedures the petitioner would use during the project to ensure that the public's health and safety were not compromised as a result of the granting of an exception. - -- The procedures the petitioner would use to protect the identity and privacy of patients in accordance with existing Federal and State law and consistent with regulations promulgated under the Health Insurance Portability and Accountability Act.

 Upon approving a petition, LARA would have to specify a time period for the operation of the project, which could not exceed 18 months unless extended as described below.
-The In consultation with the Board, LARA could include appropriate conditions or qualifications on its approval.
+In consultation with the Board, LARA could include appropriate conditions or qualifications on its approval.
+The Department or the Board could suspend the operation of a project upon determining that the petitioner or any person involved with the project had deviated from the approved plan of operation.